Facial Feminization Surgery (FFS)

-Usually, FFS procedures require a patient to ask for a minimum of three weeks off work.
+Usually, different procedures under facial feminization surgery require a patient to ask for a minimum of three weeks off work.
 While this may seem longer than other procedures, the time off from work and any strenuous activity will help to reduce the swelling and pain and once patients return to work they will look normal and not as if they had surgery.

 Post Operative Care (FFS)

-Post-surgery care is pretty standard.
+Post-op care for FFS patients is pretty standard.
 Here are some important reminders to note:

 - Wounds take an estimated 4-8 weeks to heal.

-- Liquid and soft diet must be maintained for 4 to 6 days.
+- Liquid and soft foods must be maintained for 4 to 6 days.